 “I stand in human solidarity with my Muslim neighbor because we are formed of the same primordial clay …,” she added.
 “I stand in religious solidarity with Muslims because they, like me, a Christian, are people of the book.
 And as Pope Francis stated last week, we worship the same God.”

-, are "the moral framing of the black policy agenda" and "black political churches" -- then said that, beginning that night, she would show "embodied solidarity" by wearing a hijab.
+Hawkins – whose active research projects, according to her official biography, are “the moral framing of the black policy agenda” and “black political churches” – then said that, beginning that night, she would show “embodied solidarity” by wearing a hijab.
 And she vowed to have it on while on campus, in Chicago, at the airport and in church.

 President: College supports free exercise of religion

-On Wednesday, one day after its announcement that Hawkins had been put on leave, Wheaton College President Philip Ryken suggested his school's stand doesn't simply have to do with someone putting on a hijab.
+Shortly after Hawkins had been put on leave, Wheaton College President Philip Ryken suggested his school’s stand didn’t simply have to do with someone putting on a hijab.